Look, everyone, now and then, has difficulty falling asleep. It’s the way life is. It’s aggravating.

 Yes, a dream journal.
 It’s not just for teenage girls.
 The Dream Recovery System is a method of dream journaling for people who want to be creative professionally, though a teenage girl could use it too.
 It’s as serious as can be.

-Having a hobby like that makes one interested in sleeping, adds a little anticipation.
+Having a hobby like that makes one interested in sleeping, and adds a little anticipation.
 You start thinking, I wonder what I’m going to dream tonight?
 It makes going to sleep interesting so you’re able to overcome other things that pull at your attention and compete for your attention.
 It also makes someone aware of what it takes for them to have a good night’s sleep.

 All these are, are some general ideas for you as to how you could overcome your problems sleeping.